Invesco FTSE RAFI US 1000 ETF (NYSEARCA:PRF) Hits New 12-Month High at $38.16

-Invesco FTSE RAFI US 1000 ETF (NYSEARCA:PRF – Get Free Report) reached a new 52-week high during mid-day trading on Wednesday .
-The company traded as high as $38.16 and last traded at $38.13, with a volume of 198230 shares changing hands.
+Shares of Invesco FTSE RAFI US 1000 ETF (NYSEARCA:PRF – Get Free Report) hit a new 52-week high during trading on Wednesday .
+The stock traded as high as $38.16 and last traded at $38.13, with a volume of 198230 shares traded.
 The stock had previously closed at $37.77.

 Invesco FTSE RAFI US 1000 ETF Trading Up 0.3 %

-Institutional investors and hedge funds have recently made changes to their positions in the company.
-Charles Schwab Investment Advisory Inc. raised its stake in shares of Invesco FTSE RAFI US 1000 ETF by 1.2% in the fourth quarter.
-Charles Schwab Investment Advisory Inc. now owns 25,352,461 shares of the company’s stock worth $892,407,000 after purchasing an additional 294,637 shares during the last quarter.
-Ameriprise Financial Inc. grew its holdings in Invesco FTSE RAFI US 1000 ETF by 377.4% during the 3rd quarter.
-Ameriprise Financial Inc. now owns 7,147,370 shares of the company’s stock valued at $228,569,000 after buying an additional 5,650,198 shares in the last quarter.
-Invesco Ltd. grew its stake in Invesco FTSE RAFI US 1000 ETF by 369.2% during the third quarter.
-Invesco Ltd. now owns 5,621,791 shares of the company’s stock valued at $178,885,000 after acquiring an additional 4,423,626 shares in the last quarter.
-PNC Financial Services Group Inc. increased its holdings in shares of Invesco FTSE RAFI US 1000 ETF by 393.9% in the third quarter.
-PNC Financial Services Group Inc. now owns 5,554,541 shares of the company’s stock worth $176,746,000 after purchasing an additional 4,429,941 shares during the period.
-Finally, RFG Advisory LLC raised its holdings in shares of Invesco FTSE RAFI US 1000 ETF by 2.7% in the 4th quarter.
-RFG Advisory LLC now owns 5,225,923 shares of the company’s stock valued at $183,952,000 after acquiring an additional 138,691 shares in the last quarter.
+Institutional investors have recently bought and sold shares of the stock.
+SJS Investment Consulting Inc. lifted its holdings in shares of Invesco FTSE RAFI US 1000 ETF by 400.0% during the third quarter.
+SJS Investment Consulting Inc. now owns 775 shares of the company’s stock valued at $25,000 after acquiring an additional 620 shares during the period.
+Blue Trust Inc. lifted its stake in shares of Invesco FTSE RAFI US 1000 ETF by 400.0% in the 4th quarter.
+Blue Trust Inc. now owns 780 shares of the company’s stock valued at $25,000 after purchasing an additional 624 shares during the period.
+Fortis Group Advisors LLC grew its position in shares of Invesco FTSE RAFI US 1000 ETF by 100.0% during the 4th quarter.
+Fortis Group Advisors LLC now owns 720 shares of the company’s stock worth $25,000 after buying an additional 360 shares during the period.
+Clarity Asset Management Inc. acquired a new position in Invesco FTSE RAFI US 1000 ETF during the fourth quarter valued at approximately $27,000.
+Finally, Lindbrook Capital LLC increased its position in shares of Invesco FTSE RAFI US 1000 ETF by 400.0% in the 3rd quarter.
+Lindbrook Capital LLC now owns 925 shares of the company’s stock valued at $29,000 after buying an additional 740 shares in the last quarter.

 About Invesco FTSE RAFI US 1000 ETF